DA0-DA0/dao-contracts/contracts/external/cw-payroll/README.md

 ### Limitations
 While this contract allows for delegating native tokens, it does not allow for voting.
 As such, be sure to pick validators you delegate to wisely when using this contract.

+## Cancelation
+This vesting contract supports optional cancelation.
+This is only possible if an `owner` is set upon contract instantiation, otherwise the vesting contract cannot be altered by either party.

+For example, if an employee has to leave a company for whatever reason, the company can vote to have the employee salary canceled.

+When a contract is canceled, funds that have vested up until that moment are paid out to the `recipient` and the rest are refunded to the contract `owner`.

+If funds are delegated when a contract is canceled, the delegated funds are immediately unbonded.
+After newly undelegated funds have finished the unbonding period, they can be withdraw by calling the `distribute_and_close` method to resolve.